hlecapit/hlecapit.github.io/about.md

 key: page-about
 ---

 I am Ass.
 Professor of Computer Science at Nantes Université, Polytech Nantes.
-I am the head the [Data Science Master](https://polytech.univ-nantes.fr/fr/les-formations/masters-internationaux/data-science-masters-degree-ds) program
+I am the head the [Data Science Master](https://polytech.univ-nantes.fr/fr/les-formations/masters-internationaux/data-science-masters-degree-ds) program.

-I am doing my research with the LS2N lab, and more specifically with the DUKe research team.
+I am doing my research with the [LS2N](https://www.ls2n.fr) lab, and more specifically with the DUKe research team.

 My general research area is applied machine learning for comparing and learning representation of complex data.
 I am also interested in the general thematic of equity, fairness, transparency and explainability of AI models.